2007 Texas Southern Tigers football team

 The 2007 Texas Southern Tigers football team represented Texas Southern University as a member of the Southwestern Athletic Conference (SWAC) during the 2007 NCAA Division I FCS football season.
 Led by fourth-year head coach Steve Wilson, the Tigers compiled an overall record of 0–11, with a mark of 0–9 in conference play, and finished fifth in the West Division of the SWAC.

+Head coach Steve Wilson was fired after nine games and was replaced by defensive coordinator DeChon Burns for the team's last two games.
+Wilson's replacement, Johnnie Cole, was announced on November 30.